Quick-Reference Guide to Cruising on the Danube River (including Prices)

 • Spring: Mother Nature is in her splendor during spring and colors dot the European towns.
 Choose April or May for a spring cruise when you'll also experience cooler temperatures, with flower bulbs popping up and leaves beginning to show on the trees.

-• Fall: If you envision wearing a lightweight coat as you walk around charming European towns (and maybe even a scarf during late fall) consider fall.
-Temperatures are a bit lower (between 45 to 65 degrees) but the fall colors, if you're lucky enough to see them, are awesome.
+• Fall: Consider fall if you envision wearing a lightweight coat as you walk around charming European towns (and maybe even a scarf during late fall).
+Temperatures are slightly lower (between 45 to 65 degrees), but the fall colors are awesome if you're lucky enough to see them.

 • Winter: The dazzling lights at the Christmas Markets will warm your heart along with warm mulled wine!
 If you want to experience Chirstmas in Europe with one-of-a-kind holiday markets, then going during December is a must.
 You'll definitely need to wear a winter coat and pack a scarf, gloves and a hat because it will be cold.
 But it will be magical!